 Cooling Off Period

-The Australian Competition and Consumer Commission’s Franchising Code of Conduct (FCC) allows a franchisee to terminate a franchise agreement within 14 days after signing or after the first payment under the agreement.
+The Australian Competition and Consumer Commission’s Franchising Code of Conduct (FCC) continues to allow a franchisee to terminate a franchise agreement within 14 days after signing or after making the initial payment.
+This cooling off period gives the franchisee a short timeframe in which to reconsider their commitment without incurring significant losses.

 Franchise Agreement Term

-Franchisees will likely try to get a clause like this in their franchise agreement.
-It is important to have a specialist lawyer review the agreement before signing, and potentially negotiate the inclusion of an early termination clause, depending on the nature of your business and the circumstances of the franchisee.
+Franchisees often negotiate for such clauses, so it is imperative to have a specialist lawyer review your agreement before signing.
+In some cases, you might also negotiate the inclusion of an early termination clause, depending on the nature of your business and the particular circumstances of the franchisee.
+For additional insights, consider our guide on Legal Documents You Need For Franchising.

 Franchisor Breach

-If a franchisor breaches the agreement, there is no automatic right to termination.
-A franchisee might have to operate the franchise until the agreement expires.
+If a franchisor breaches the agreement, it does not automatically grant the franchisee the right to terminate.
+Often, the franchisee will be expected to continue operating the franchise until the agreement expires.

 When Can A Franchisor Terminate A Franchise Agreement?